groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/spreadsheet-merging/merge-xlam-files/_index.md

 ## Conclusion

-In this tutorial, we've learned how to merge XLAM files using GroupDocs.Merger for .NET.
+In this tutorial, we've learned how to merge XLAM files.
 By following these steps, you can efficiently combine multiple XLAM files into a single document, streamlining your document processing tasks.

 ## FAQ's